pomelofashion/challenges/README.md

 ### What to expect

-We do understand that our code challenges are time intensive and not always easy to execute.
+We do understand that our coding challenges are time intensive and not always easy to execute.
 We do recognize and value the time and effort applicants put into their submission.
-Our Code Challenges eflect some of the tasks and skills you'd need while working with us.
-We believe that these *take-home* challenges will give you a deeper understanding of our product, what you'd be working on in the future and what level of commitment we look for in applicants.
+Our Coding Challenges reflect some of the tasks and skills you'd need while working with us.
+We believe that these *take-home* challenges give you a deeper understanding of our product, what you'd be working on in the future and what level of commitment we look for in applicants.

 ### What we look for

-Rather than a complex solution, which added a million features and is written in 10,000 lines of code, we look for:
+Rather than a complex solution, which added a million features and added 1000's of lines of code, we look for:

 * **Clarity:** You can write clear code that any devs could read and understand in one go
 * **Simplicity:** You can write gimmick-free and straightforward code with no ambiguities